-With a capacity for 5000 spectators, the Raul Guidobaldi Stadium might be modestly sized by international standards but eight world records - two of which are still on the record books - have still been set in Rieti over the years.
+With a capacity for 5000 spectators, the Raul Guidobaldi Stadium in Rieti - which has a Mondotrack surface manufactured and installed by the European Athletics Green Inspiration Partners Mondo - might be modestly sized by international standards but eight world records, two of which are still on the record books - have still been set in Rieti over the years.

 The hosts have already amassed an excellent record at the European Athletics U18 Championships and there should be plenty of home success to toast in 2020.
 Italy finished third on the medal table behind Great Britain and Germany in 2016 with three gold medals before finishing second behind Great Britain again in 2018 with four gold medals.

-In total, 22 championship records were broken at the European Athletics U18 Championships in Gyor last year which were highlighted by two world U18 bests.
+In total, 22 championship records were broken at the Gyor 2018 European Athletics U18 Championships which were highlighted by two world U18 bests.

-Ukraine’s Myhaylo Kokhan broke the world U18 best in the hammer with 87.82m - the longest throw ever recorded with any implement - and Spain’s Maria Vicente broke the world U18 best in the heptathlon with 6221 points before setting a championship record of 13.95m to win the triple jump.
+Ukraine’s Myhaylo Kokhan broke the world U18 best in the hammer with 87.82m - the longest throw ever recorded with any hammer implement regardless of weight - while Spain’s Maria Vicente broke the world U18 best in the heptathlon with 6221 points before setting a championship record of 13.95m to win the triple jump.

-Ireland’s Sarah Healy was another double gold medallist, setting championship records to win both the 1500m and 3000m while Italy’s Lorenzo Benati also came away from Gyor with two gold medals, winning the 400m in a championship record of 46.85 before anchoring Italy to gold in the boys’ medley relay for a successful defence of their title.
+Ireland’s Sarah Healy was another double gold medallist, setting championship records to win both the 1500m and 3000m while Italy’s Lorenzo Benati also came away from Gyor with two gold medals, winning the 400m in a championship record of 46.85 before anchoring Italy to gold with a flying last leg in the boys’ medley relay for a successful defence of their title.